cAhmad/RMT-Supinfo/README.md

 ===========

 This is a JSF2 + JPA2 + Maven3 project.
-Developped and tested on Glassfish3 and mysql
+Developed and tested on Glassfish3 and MySQL

 Requirements:
 ==============